rancher/rancher/docs/concepts/index.md

 ### Networking

-Rancher implements an overlay network for containers.
-Each container retains its usual IP address provided by the Docker daemon.
-Rancher provides the container with an additional IP address in the overlay network.
+Rancher supports cross-host container communication by implementing a simple and secure overlay network using IPsec tunneling.
+To leverage this capability, a container launched through Rancher must select "Managed" for its network mode or if launched through Docker, provide an extra label "--label io.rancher.container.network=true".
+Most of Rancher's network features such as a load balancer or DNS service require the container to be in the managed network.

-Containers in the same environment can communicate with each other using the Rancher-assigned IP address.
+Under Rancher's network, a container will be assigned both a Docker bridge IP (172.17.0.0/16) and a Rancher managed IP (10.42.0.0/16) on the default docker0 bridge.
+Containers within the same environment are then routable and reachable via the managed network.

-The Rancher-assigned IP address is not present in Docker meta-data and does not appear in the result of docker inspect.
-This sometimes causes incompatibilities with certain tools.
-We are working with the Docker community to make sure a future version of Docker can handle overlay network more cleanly.
+**_Note:_** _The Rancher managed IP address will be not present in Docker meta-data and as such will not appear in the result of a Docker "inspect."
+This sometimes causes incompatibilities with certain tools that require a Docker bridge IP.
+We are already working with the Docker community to make sure a future version of Docker can handle overlay networks more cleanly._

 ### Service Discovery